 First, check your plant’s growing zone to find out how close your area is to the end of the range.
-If you’re in the middle to upper end of the growing zone range, you probably only need to water your plants every couple weeks in the winter for them to make it through to the next season.
+If you’re in the middle to upper end of the growing zone range, you probably only need to water your plants every couple of weeks in the winter for them to make it through to the next season.
 Plants will look dead in their dormant season, but that’s completely normal.
 They’ll make a comeback once the weather starts to warm.

-+ Move your GreenStalk Vertical Garden towards your home or other heated structure for protection against really windy winter days.
++ Move your GreenStalk Vertical Garden towards your home or other heated structure for protection against windy winter days.

-Add straw to the top of the pockets to provide some additional protection.
++ Add straw to the top of the pockets to provide some additional protection.

 + Remember to water your plants until the winter cold freezes the soil solid.

-+ Don’t worry about the GreenStalk Vertical Planter making it through the winter, we make it durable enough to last through the coldest winters and we back it with a 5 year warranty.
++ Don’t worry about the GreenStalk Vertical Planter making it through the winter, we make it durable enough to last through the coldest winters and we back it with a 5-year warranty.

 Even with the best winter care, there will be some plants that don’t make it.
 We typically get about 85-95% back year after year.
 Strawberry plants won’t last forever, but you should be able to get 3-4 years out of one planting.
-When the mother plants start to decline in berry production, you may consider placing the runners/baby plants in the pockets beside the mother plants.
+When the mother plants start to decline in berry production, you may consider placing the runners or baby plants in the pockets beside the mother plants.
 Once the runners root in, you can remove the mother plant.

 If you’re looking for the sweetest everbearing strawberries, Alpine is the way to go.
 This variety is ideal for kids since you’ll have a large harvest of tiny berries (about the size of a large blueberry) every season!